We may earn money or products from the companies mentioned in this post.

 If Pike Place is on your to-do list, be sure to check out our guide to Pike Place Market with Kids.

 Portland, Oregon is a beautiful place to visit during spring break.
-You’ll want to visit the Washington Park that features the Portland Japanese Garden and the Oregon Zoo that your kids will love.
+You’ll want to visit Washington Park which features the Portland Japanese Garden and the Oregon Zoo that your kids will love.
 For an educational, yet fun, day, head to the OMSI Museum with your kids.

 Your family will want to pay a visit to the 611 feet Multnomah Falls, which are only a half-hour away outside of Portland, or one of the other AMAZING Waterfall Hikes in the Columbia River Garge.

 7. Redwoods, Northern California Coast